 No studies have reported on the floor/ceiling effects of the FAC with patients with stroke.
 However given that it measures the full range of functional walking floor/ceiling effects are not expected.

 No studies have reported on the internal consistency of the FAC with patients with stroke.

 No studies have reported on the intra-rater reliability of the FAC in patients with stroke.

-Collen, Wade and Bradshaw (1990) investigated the Inter-rater reliability between examiners, as measured using kappa statistics was found to be poor (k=0.36).
+Collen, Wade and Bradshaw (1990) investigated the inter-rater reliability of the FAC in 25 patients with chronic stroke (2 to 6 years of stroke with residual impaired mobility).
+Inter-rater reliability between examiners, as measured using kappa statistics was found to be be poor (k=0.36).

 No studies have reported on the content validity of the FAC with patients with stroke.